 The video’s last scene restores heteronormative safety to the proceedings in the form of a ripped, shirtless dude on a tractor, but after a quick skinny-dip the girls ditch him and drive off on their own.
 We don’t know where they’re going, but we can only guess that there are more adventures to come.

 “Crazy” represented all of the freedoms I desperately craved at 13: physical freedom, freedom for my emerging sexuality, and the freedom to be with the person I loved and to receive all of her love, all the time, to the exclusion of everyone else, especially the boys she dated.
 That video flipped a switch in my brain.
 I had a new thought: Girls could like girls the way girls liked boys.
 This realization turned my entire universe upside down.
 I’m a lesbian, I told myself.
 I like girls.
 I have no idea how I knew that word, or how I was even aware of the concept of homosexuality.
-Had I overheard whispers of a nameless fear at family gatherings?
 No one in my community or in Indian media talked explicitly about queerness at the time, and this was especially true of my family.
 My mother wouldn’t tolerate any reference to my developing sexuality—any sign that I had reached puberty would drive her into a rage.
 When I got my period, she said, “Never tell anyone else about this, or I will make you regret it.”
 But I guess that kind of repression teaches you to keep your mouth shut and your eyes and ears open, because I got the idea from someone or something that girls could like girls.

 I wasn’t totally comfortable with this realization.
 Normal girls liked boys, so why did I like girls?
 The obvious answer was that I wasn’t normal.
 I tried to rationalize my unwelcome desires, writing in my journal, “Some girls are born lesbian, they are naturally lesbian.
 Other girls are forced to turn to lesbianism because they are ignored by boys.”
 I fell in the latter category, I told myself.
 If only a guy would pay attention to me, I wouldn’t go for girls.
 I had been so socially conditioned to be straight that this was the only way I could understand what was going on.
 I often told Shia that I wished she was a boy, and she would respond that she wished I was a boy instead.